magnesj/ResInsight/docs/Completions.md

 ![]({{ site.baseurl }}/images/StimplanFractureTemplateProperties.png)

 - **Name** -- User name of this particular fracture template
-- **Show StimPlan Mesh** -- Show or hide the meshlines on the fracture in the 3D View
+- **Show StimPlan Mesh** -- Show or hide the mesh lines on the fracture in the 3D View
 - **Input**
   - **File Name** -- Path to the imported StimPLan XML-file
-  - **Active Timestep Index** -- Timestep in the StimPlan simulation to use for transmissibility calculations and visualization
+  - **Active Timestep Index** -- Time step in the StimPlan simulation to use for transmissibility calculations and visualization
   - **Well/fracture Intersection Depth** -- The position of the fracture along the well path as MD.
 - **Geometry**
   - **Fracture Orientation** -- See above
 - **Properties**
-  - **Condictivity Scaling Factor** -- Scale the overall condictivity to do sensitivity studies.
+  - **Conductivity Scaling Factor** -- Scale the overall conductivity to do sensitivity studies.

 ### Fracture Instances